todorovskis/todstef.github.io/README.md

 # todstef.github.io
-Personal web page for Stefan Todorovski.
+Personal demo web page for a blogger.
 Made for the Web Design Course, in June 2021.